bcornelusse/ELEC0447-analysis-power-systems/lecture6.md

     -   creation of a rotating field easy with three-phase AC windings

-    -   impossibility to raise the DC voltage $\Rightarrow$ impossibility to transmit large powers with DC
+    -   Difficulty to raise the DC voltage $\Rightarrow$ impossibility to transmit large powers with DC

     -   limitation of the power of early converters : a few kW only